 2. Make it about the code

-When you phrase the feedback, it is a good strategy to avoid addressing the code author directly.
+When you phrase the code review feedback, it is an excellent strategy to avoid addressing the code author directly.
 Blaming the person instead of the code leads to justification, rejections, and defensive behavior.

 Example: Instead of saying